Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories

 We mention that in the presence of a Chern-Simons term, the gauge theory part is actually equivalent to a physical Chern-Simons theory.
 This fact can be obtained via a field redefinition \cite{Costello:2020ndc}.
 We provide another explanation in the next section.

-Another important structure in BV formalism of QFT is the degree $1$ bracket that pairs fields/ghost with anti-fields/anti-ghost, called BV bracket.
+Another important structure in the BV formalism of QFT is the degree $1$ bracket that pairs fields/ghosts with anti-fields/anti-ghosts, called the BV bracket.
 In our theory, the BV bracket is given by

 The BRST operator is easy to calculate from the BV bracket using the formula $Q = \{S,-\}_{\text{BV}}$.
 We find

 where we used (shifted) moment map $\mu : V \otimes V^*[1] \to \mathfrak{g}^*$ associated with the action of $G$ on $V$.